resources background

 • Others: 38.5%

-Implication: The top-two duopoly share dipped slightly to 34.6% from April's 36.7%, reflecting Dynadot's surge compressing the proportional weight of the leaders.
-The "Others" bucket's 38.5% share confirms a healthy competitive mid-tier — a level of dispersion last seen before Spaceship's concentrated early-2026 growth.
-The Dynadot Surge, if sustained, has the potential to narrow the gap with Namecheap further in coming months.
+The top-two share dipped to 34.6% from April's 36.7% as Dynadot's gain compressed the leaders' proportional weight.
+The 38.5% "Others" share points to a healthy competitive mid-tier, a level of dispersion last seen before Spaceship's concentrated early-2026 growth.
+If Dynadot holds its pace, it could narrow the gap with Namecheap in coming months.

 Daily Dynamics - Top 5 Registrars